FreddyWordingham/Guide-Static_Websites/chapters/GitHub_pages/README.md

 ## Hosting

-Back on GitHub.com, go to the `settings` tab of the repository, and then to the `pages` tab on the left hand side:
+Back on GitHub.com, go to the `settings` tab of the repository, and then to the `pages` tab on the left-hand side:

 ![New Repository](./images/pages_settings.png)